-There is no consensus on the optimal number of participants for a Delphi survey.
 Panel sizes are usually guided by practicality or question scope.
 Typically this is between 10 and 100.
+However, there is some evidence that 15-30 participants are ideal as more than 30 are not seen to improve the results (Keeney, Hasson & McKenna, 2011).
 Participants are not sampled for representativeness but are viewed as 'experts' drawn from different stakeholder groups to allow comparison and consideration of different perspectives.

 It is worth deciding who your stakeholders are.
 Do you have different groups of stakeholders?
 Then ensure you have invited as many as you can.
 How they're chosen should be recorded: was it their willingness? their knowledge of a particular area?